hlowman/hlowman/README.md

 ### Hello!
-I am Heili Lowman, and my pronouns are she|her.
+I am an aquatic biogeochemist and ecologist, and my pronouns are she|her.

-I am interested in the biogeochemistry and ecosystem function of aquatic systems in response to environmental change, and I am currently a [Modelscape](https://microcollaborative.atlassian.net/wiki/spaces/MP/overview) Postdoctoral Scholar in the [Department of Natural Resources and Environmental Science](https://www.unr.edu/nres) at the University of Nevada, Reno.
-My past and ongoing research projects examine the fate of organic matter and nutrients as they traverse the land to ocean margin.
-Teaching and scientific communication are integral to my research, and I am always seeking new mentorship and collaboration opportunities.
+I am interested in the biogeochemistry and ecosystem function of aquatic systems in response to environmental change, and I am currently a [Modelscape](https://microcollaborative.atlassian.net/wiki/spaces/MP/overview) Postdoctoral Scholar in the [Blaszczak Lab](https://blaszczaklab.weebly.com/) at the [Department of Natural Resources and Environmental Science](https://www.unr.edu/nres) at the University of Nevada, Reno.
+To learn more about my past and ongoing research, please visit [my website](https://www.heililowman.com/research.html).
 I am also on [Twitter](https://twitter.com/heili_lowman) and [ResearchGate](https://www.researchgate.net/profile/Heili-Lowman-2).

 <!--
+everything below here is hidden ...
 **hlowman/hlowman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: